Musk takes 9% stake in Twitter to become top shareholder | Business

 Musk takes 9% stake in Twitter to become top shareholder

 Of late, however, he has been critical of the social media platform and its policies, saying the company is undermining democracy by failing to adhere to free-speech principles.
-"We would expect this passive stake as just the start of broader conversations with the Twitter board/management that could ultimately lead to an active stake and a potential more aggressive ownership role of Twitter," Wedbush analyst Dan Ives wrote in a note.

-Twitter was not immediately available for comment.
+"It does send a message to Twitter ... having a meaningful stake in the company will keep them on their toes, because that passive stake could very quickly become an active stake," said Thomas Hayes, managing member at Great Hill Capital LLC.

+Musk, also among the world's richest, has been selling his stake in Tesla since November, when he said he would offload 10% of his holding in the electric-car maker.
+He has already sold $16.4 billion worth of shares since then.
+A regulatory filing on Monday showed that Musk owns 73.5 million Twitter shares, which are held by the Elon Musk Revocable Trust, of which he is the sole trustee.
+Vanguard is Twitter's second-biggest shareholder, with an 8.79% stake, according to Refinitiv data.

+Shares of Twitter were trading at $47.19.
+They have fallen 38% in the past 12 months through Friday close.
+Twitter did not respond to a Reuters request for comment.
 Shares of other social media firms, including Meta Platforms and Snapchat owner Snap Inc, were also trading higher on the news.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)